Brijeshkumar452/Go-Back-N-Protocol-Simulator-CN/README.md

 ## 📚 What I Learned

-This project was built to strengthen my understanding of core Computer Networks concepts as part of my B.Tech coursework/internship, including:
+This project was built to strengthen my understanding of core Computer Networks concepts during my PS-1 internship, including:
 - Sliding window flow control and how window size affects throughput.
 - The difference between cumulative acknowledgement (GBN) and per-packet acknowledgement schemes.
 - Timer-based retransmission strategies and their trade-offs.